cnyvfang/PyFADE/README.md

 # PyFADE

-**⚠️ Development and benchmarking in progress, please wait for the stable version, the stable version will be released soon.**
+**⚠️ Development and benchmarking in progress, please wait for the stable version which will be released soon.**

 PyFADE is an unofficial Python implementation of FADE (Fog Aware Density Evaluator).
 The implementation is designed to closely match the MATLAB results, while providing higher efficiency and stronger plug-and-play compatibility with existing experimental code.